Wildland Fire Suppression

 Troubling Trends

 We’re proud to offer an eco-friendly solution that addresses public health concerns and costly damages to private and public lands linked to traditional foam fire suppression.
-F-500 EA® is a fluorine-free, biodegradable, and non-corrosive Encapsulator Agent designed to tackle challenges such as open burning, hazardous materials incidents, and flammable fuel spill control.
+Unlike traditional foams or dry chemicals, F-500 EA® Encapsulator Agent acts at the molecular level, targeting all four sides of the fire tetrahedron simultaneously.
+It’s a fluorine-free, biodegradable, and non-corrosive Encapsulator Agent designed to tackle challenges such as open burning, hazardous materials incidents, and flammable fuel spill control.

 Contact Us for More Info